NSCabezon/ios-poland-s/README.md

 If you add a new schema, remember to regenerate the pods workspace:

-1º) Remove podfile.lock, pods/ folder and the .xcworkspace 2º) execute pod install
+1. Remove podfile.lock, pods/ folder and the .xcworkspace
+2. Execute pod install